emacadie/scheme-apps/little/01.little/README.md

 The Ninth Commandment: Abstract common patterns with a new function.

+The Tenth Commandment: Build functions to collect more than one value at a time.
+Discussion of chapter 08 and Tenth Commandment: https://gist.github.com/jcoglan/cc12bd0f0c077c487c04

 Can use rb6: prefix:
 * =
 * and
 * eq?
 * equal?
+* length
 * list?
 * number?
 * null?